Zn10plays/VCP/README.md

 # Judging a book by its cover
 The age-old saying "don't judge a book by its cover" is often told by teachers to their uninterested students who dislike reading.
-However, seldom is their actually applicable in the realworld.
+However, seldom is their advice actually applicable in the realworld.
 Publishers dedicate a lot of resources for to make their works visually appealing and customers rightfully jude those covers to make an educated estimate regarding the book's genre, story, them, and other literary aspects.